 White Cabinets Paired with Dark Countertops

 This brings us to white cabinets paired with dark countertops in the kitchen.
-Its contrast, that more than a few people avoid because they fear it will make space feel smaller and closed in.
+It is contrast that more than a few people avoid because they fear it will make space feel smaller and closed in.
 The reality?
 This is a terrific marriage, one that makes a design statement while delivering function as well, whether you choose granite, quartz, onyx, quartzite, travertine, soapstone, or marble.

 Platinum Bahia Granite Countertop